KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 | `specularcolor1_specular1` | 2        | L                   | A              |
 | `specularcolor1`           | 1        | L                   | -              |

-The specular factor scales the microfacet BRDF in the dielectric BRDF independent of the direction.
+The specular factor scales the microfacet BRDF in the dielectric BRDF.
 It also affects the diffuse BRDF; the less energy is reflected by the microfacet BRDF, the more can be shifted to the diffuse BRDF.
 The following image shows specular factor increasing from 0 to 1.

 ![](figures/specular.png)

 The specular color changes the F0 color of the Fresnel that is multiplied to the microfacet BRDF.
 The color at grazing angles (F90) is not changed.
+As with specular factor, the diffuse BRDF will take the remaining energy, but in this case it is directional-dependent.
 The following images show specular color increasing from [0,0,0] to [1,1,1] (top) and from [0,0,0] to [1,0,0] (bottom).

 ![](figures/specular-color.png)
 ![](figures/specular-color-2.png)